lemonsaurus/django-simple-bulma/README.md

 This is provided mainly because `django-simple-bulma` may cause conflicts and issues with other tools to compile SCSS for you.

-To use this feature, please specify the `custom_css` key when defining your `BULMA_SETTINGS`.
+To use this feature, please specify the `custom_scss` key when defining your `BULMA_SETTINGS`.
 This should be a list of strings, containing _relative paths_ to `.scss` files to be compiled.

 ```python